RodrigoArraes07/Labs-AWS/Lab13-TrabalhandoComComandos/README.md

-# Laboratório de gerenciamento de arquivos de log no Linux 🐧.
+# Laboratório de trabalho com comandos no Linux 🐧.

 ## Task 1: Use SSH to connect to an Amazon Linux EC2 instance